choop-lang/Choop/Syntax.md

-KeyPressed | (string) key name | Occurs when the specified key is pressed Clicked | - | Occurs when the sprite is clicked BackdropChanged | (string) backdrop name | Occurs when the backdrop is changed to the specified backdrop MessageRecieved | (string) message name | Occurs when the specified message is recieved Cloned | - | Occurs when the sprite is cloned (Thread is run by the clone) TimerGreaterThan | (num) threshold | Occurs when the timer is greater than the specified value LoudnessGreaterThan | (num) threshold | Occurs when the microphone loudness exceeds the specified value
+KeyPressed | (string) key name | Occurs when the specified key is pressed Clicked | - | Occurs when the sprite is clicked BackdropChanged | (string) backdrop name | Occurs when the backdrop is changed to the specified backdrop MessageReceived | (string) message name | Occurs when the specified message is received Cloned | - | Occurs when the sprite is cloned (Thread is run by the clone) TimerGreaterThan | (num) threshold | Occurs when the timer is greater than the specified value LoudnessGreaterThan | (num) threshold | Occurs when the microphone loudness exceeds the specified value